-Noncancerous (benign) tumors of the esophagus (the tube that connects the throat to the stomach) are rare.
-Many tumors cause problems with swallowing and, rarely, ulcers, bleeding, or both.
+Noncancerous (benign) tumors of the esophagus Throat and Esophagus The throat (pharynx) lies behind and below the mouth.
+When food and fluids leave the mouth, they pass through the throat.
+Swallowing of food and fluids begins voluntarily and continues automatically... read more (the tube that connects the throat to the stomach) are rare.
+Some tumors can cause problems with swallowing and, rarely, ulcers, bleeding, or both.
 They are usually more bothersome than harmful.

 The most common type of noncancerous tumor is a leiomyoma, a tumor of the smooth muscle.
 It occurs most frequently in people between the ages of 30 and 60.

 Other types of noncancerous tumors, including those consisting of connective tissue (fibrovascular polyps) and tissues related to nerves (schwannomas), are rare.

 To diagnose these tumors, doctors do an upper endoscopy or a barium swallow and may also do endoscopic ultrasonography.